-Also, find out if there are any special payment requirements.
+Also, check on whether there are any special payment requirements.
 Some stores have a fixed date by which holiday layaway must be complete, and others may set a deadline by which a set percentage of the bill has to be paid.
-For example, Wal-Mart's current layaway policy requires final payment and pickup by Dec.
-13, 2013 at the same store where the layaway plan was initiated.
+For example, Wal-Mart's current layaway policy requires final payment and pickup on or before Dec.
+12 at the same store where the layaway plan was initiated.

 An important question for shoppers to ask is whether payments are due on a specific date, says Linda Sherry, director of national priorities for Consumer Action.

-Then, find out if there are any additional payment deadlines that might come into play for your specific purchase.
+Then, determine if there are any additional payment deadlines that might come into play for your specific purchase.